MENTORS - I HAVE NEVER HAD A MENTOR BEFORE – HOW DOES THIS WORK?

 - Post event follow-up and analysis

-The post event analysis uses an online questionnaire system, which re-caps topics covered in the workshop, assesses the support material and gauges learning.
+Each workshop has an online evaluation process which re-caps topics covered in the workshop, assesses the support material and helps reinforce learning.
 In light of this feedback, we review all of the workshop structures carefully and make adjustments to the Programme if required.
 We also note topics for discussion at mentorials with individual mentees, as appropriate.
+The Arts Council receives a summary of the evaluations in regular reports.

 Completion of each of the post workshop evaluation surveys is a condition of participation in the Programme.